Ways to Boost Your Facebook Organic Reach

 • Ask questions about your post to encourage likes, shares, and comments.

-• Respond to comments in a sincere and kind way (even to the “troll” style abusive comments).
+• Respond to comments sincerely and kindly (even to the “troll” style abusive comments).

 • Use videos and images in the Facebook posts to get more attention.